Lauri1010/NeuralNetworkAnnealing/README.md

 # Neural

+Install Java 9 JDK and set to path in environment variables.
+Install latest maven and set to path.
+You can use latest eclipse with maven project capability as an IDE.

-Run maven install in console
-mvn clean install
+To run maven install in console mvn clean install

 To run prediction run in console: